Light Control Feature Set#

 BslLightControlTriggerMode parameter to determine how to trigger the light.
 Depending on your camera model, different trigger modes are available:

 The implementation of the Flash Window signal in connection with the Light Control feature set is still under development.
-Especially with very short Flash Window signals, the results may not satisfactory (some lines in the resulting images may be too bright while others are too dark).
+Especially with very short Flash Window signals, the results may not be satisfactory (some lines in the resulting images may be too bright while others are too dark).

 To control the duration of the individual strobe pulses, you have to specify whether you want automatic or manual strobe operation using the